mttaborturtle/CodeSummary-TheaterSite/README.md

 *Jump to: [Page Top](#Live-Project)*

 ## Easy Login On Admin Navbar
-This story required me to create buttons on the Admin Navbar for developers to click for automatic login.
+This task required me to create buttons on the Admin Navbar for developers to click for automatic login.
 I wrote Javascript to add the appropriate user and password fields of a hidden form, depending on which type of user they wanted to emulate.
 I created a hidden form that would automatically log a developer in when the button was clicked.
 I created and styled the buttons to the specifications that the client requested.
-What made this a somewhat difficult story is that the
+What made this a somewhat difficult task is that the
 Popout Admin Navbar needed to be functional on the actual user login page, which also used an Easy login button system.
 I had to create a seperate login system that wouldn't interfere with the Login page and create console errors.